Skip to content

 wait

-This example is quite similar to the multiple srun jobs shown for running simultaneous parallel jobs, except this use case allows multiple applications sharing part of multiple nodes, such as App A runs on nodes 1 and 2, while App B also runs on nodes 1 and 2 (but on different cores) simultaneously.
+In this use case, multiple applications share part of multiple nodes, such as App A runs on nodes 1 and 2, while App B also runs on nodes 1 and 2 (but on different cores) simultaneously.
 This example needs to use the --overlap flag to allow multiple sruns to share resources on the same nodes with other job steps.
 While in the previous "running simultaneous parallel jobs" example, such as App A runs on nodes 1 and 2, and App B simultaneously runs on different nodes 3,4,5.
+It is perfectly fine to run the same executable instead of 3 different executables in the above example.

 Note